 Maximum size (body length): 8 inches (200mm)

-Caudal Fin: Single in all types, half as long as the body and deeply forked with rounded lobes in the Bristol Shubunkin, similar in length and shape to the common goldfish in the London Shubunkin.
+Caudal Fin: Single in all types, half as long as the body and deeply forked with rounded lobes in the Bristol Shubunkin, pointed in the Japanese/American Shubunkin, similar in length and shape to the Common Goldfish in the London Shubunkin.

 Dorsal Fin: Present